 How is a Hangar Home made?

 The fundamental requirement of a hangar home is that most of the construction is pre-fabricated off-site, so as to minimise disruption on an active airfield.
-Also, because these homes are on an active airfield, noise insulation is paramount.
-In addition, airfields can be very windy, and therefore hangar homes need to be able to withstand very high winds.
+In addition, airfields can be in exposed areas so hangar homes need to be able to withstand very high winds.
 Lastly, fire-resistance is important in the hangar because of the presence of aviation fuel in the plane and car fuel in the garage.

-The aim is to build a unit that does not look like an industrial building, like most hangars, but is an attractive, open-plan residential building with a large balcony over the hangar underneath for the owner to keep their plane with airside access to a taxiway, and roadside access with a double garage and large entrance hall.
+The aim is to build a unit that does not look like an industrial building, like most hangars, but is an attractive, open-plan residential building with a large balcony over the hangar underneath for the owner to keep their plane with both airside and roadside access.